GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: GammaZero

 \subsubsection{Expert Data Generation}

 We collect training data by running optimal or near-optimal planners on small problem instances where exact solutions are computationally feasible.
-For each belief state encountered, we record the optimal action $a^*$ and the value-to-go $v^*$.
+Algorithm~\ref{alg:collect_trajectory} details our trajectory collection procedure.
+For each belief state encountered, we query the expert planner for the optimal action and Q-values (line~\ref{line:expert_query}), execute the action in the environment (line~\ref{line:env_step}), and update the belief based on the received observation (line~\ref{line:belief_update}).
+After the episode terminates, we compute discounted returns via backward induction (lines~\ref{line:return_start}--\ref{line:return_end}), associating each visited belief with its value-to-go.
 This supervised approach leverages existing planning algorithms to generate high-quality training targets.